gtheilman/OnCallAssignments/README.md

 **Step 6:**  Deploy the application

 While you can open the application in a web browser while it is running oon your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
-So, we're going to stop the program on your local computer by typing CTRL-C twice.
+So, we're going to stop the program on your local computer:

+_Windows:_  Hold down the <code>Ctrl</code> key and tap <code>c</code> twice _Mac:_  Hold down the <code>control</code> key and tap <code>c</code> twice

-So, [deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
+[Deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
 Think of a unique one-word name for the application.
 Suppose you decide to call it <code>foo</code>.

 Then, from the command prompt (or Terminal) type <code>meteor deploy foo </code> (or whatever name you chose).